Ridhu4/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-shebang allows our system to use default shell while echo prints output
+shebang allows our system to use default shell,echo displays text passed